This page lists the internship projects currently available in the Center for Cybersecurity of Fondazione Bruno Kessler (FBK).

 Projects are listed starting with those that have the earliest submission deadlines.

-ID: p-2025-st-1
+ID: p-2025-st-4

-Published on: Monday, 20 January 2025
+Published on: Wednesday, 12 March 2025

 Description:

 Since its first version was published as an RFC in 1999, Transport Layer Security (TLS) has rapidly become the de facto standard for providing confidentiality and integrity to communications exchanged in an unsecured environment.
 While there exist multiple implementations (e.g., OpenSSL, GnuTLS, rusttls) that allow system administrators to easily deploy a webserver, there does not exist a practical way to verify their compliance with the RFCs they are based on.
+The primary objective of this internship is to write a context-free grammar able to parse TLS messages and check if they comply with the expected structure.

 Type: Internship + Thesis